5 Ways to Save on Your Fence Rental BillJuly 7, 2022

 Pick Up Your Own Temporary Fence

-If you’ve decided to install the fence yourself, you can achieve additional cost savings by picking the fence up instead of having it delivered.
+The most affordable fence rental is the one that doesn’t require the supplier to dispatch a crew at all.
+If you’ve decided to handle the fence installation yourself, you can achieve additional cost savings by picking up the fence panels instead of having them delivered.
 This allows you to avoid delivery charges, and is an especially good way to save on your fence rental bill if you only need a small quantity of fence.
-That’s because many temporary fence suppliers impose minimum delivery fees on smaller order.
+That’s because many temporary fence suppliers impose minimum delivery fees on smaller orders.

 Make Use of Your Surroundings

 Take a look around your site and assess whether there are any permanent structures you can use to your advantage.
 Is there an existing permanent fence or wall?
-If so, can it serve as part of your perimeter?
+If so, can it incorporate into your temporary fence system to serve as part of your perimeter?

 Even if you aren’t lucky enough to have a permanent barrier on site, you can reduce your rental fence requirements in other ways.
 For instance, you could use an existing lamp post or even a tree to reinforce your temporary fence line.
 At Modu-Loc, our best practice is to use extra fence panels to brace the fence line every 50′ or so.
 That’s because long, straight lines of fence tend to be unstable and prone to blowing over in high winds.
 Tying the fence panels to an existing permanent structure eliminates the need for v-bracing, reducing the amount of fence you’ll need to rent.